European Youth Parliament

 The European Youth Parliament (EYP) is the youth parliament for Europe.
 Legally an independent educational charity, it is a politically unbound non-profit organisation, which encourages European youth to actively engage in citizenship and cultural understanding.
 It annually involves around 25,000 youth from across Europe in its events and has around 6,000 active members in 40 countries.
 It was established in 1987 in Fontainebleau, France, as the first youth parliament in the world.

-The EYP operates in 40 European countries, both inside and outside the European Union.
-A member of the organisation may be known as a Member of the European Youth Parliament (MEYP).
-MEYPs are aged 14 to 28 and are elected by their peers to represent their schools, regions or countries as delegates in debates.
+The EYP operates in 40 European countries, both inside and outside the European Union..
+To become a member, a person must either take part in a multi-day session of the charity or pay a fee.

 History

 The European Youth Parliament was founded by Laurent Grégoire (FR) and Bettina Carr-Allinson (NL), initially, as a school project at the Lycée François-Ier in Fontainebleau, to the south of Paris.
 It is there that three of the first four International Sessions were held, starting in 1988, about a year after the idea took place.

 It then developed steadily for a few years until it moved to Witney, Oxfordshire, in 1991, and was legally recognised as the European Youth Parliament International Ltd., a subsidiary of a charity created in 1992 for this purpose, the Fontainebleau Youth Foundation.
 The organisation experienced enduring growth for the next ten years, its network counting an increasing number of National Committees and its activities becoming both larger and more numerous.
 The National Committees stretch beyond the scope of countries within the European Union and try to encompass all European countries.

 In the years 2001 to 2004, the EYP encountered various problems of financial nature.
 On 4 November 2004, however, the European Youth Parliament was reborn due to a mutual agreement between representatives of EYP's Board of National Committees, alumni and the Heinz-Schwarzkopf Foundation.
 The EYP's status since then has been a programme of the Schwarzkopf-Stiftung Junges Europa, and is hosted in Berlin, Germany.

 The actual activities of the EYP never faltered during this period.

 Since 2004, the EYP has introduced several reforms to introduce more transparency in its institutions and further enlarged its activities.

 The COVID-19 pandemic lead to many EYP events moving to a digital platform.

+Currently the Charity has two patrons that are members of the Comité d’Honneur of the European Youth Parliament, Ursula von der Leyen, President of the European Commission and Roberta Metsola, President of the European Parliament.